MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 Post-risk-scoring clauses are run after Fraud Protection’s AI models have generated a risk assessment score for the event.
 This score is a number between 0 and 999,with a higher score indicating a higher perceived risk.

-In post-risk-scoring clauses, you can use this score, (referenced with @riskScore), in conjunction with other fields from the payload and in Lists to make decisions.
+In post-risk-scoring clauses, you can use this score, referenced with @riskScore, in conjunction with other fields from the payload and in Lists to make decisions.
 For example, the following clause enables you to reject expensive transactions with a risk score greater than 700.

     RETURN Reject(“high price and risk score”)
     WHEN @purchasePrice >= 199.99 && @riskScore > 700